DAF201/2022_fall_school_garbage/Logic.md

 Describe the properties of an object or the relationship between objects

 EX: In the proposition “17 is a prime number”, “is a prime number” is the predicate

+## Propositional Function

+A proposition contains one or more predicates but does not focus on specific object

+EX:
+> Proposition: James is a student at Bedford College
+>
+> Predicate: is a student at
+>
+> Predicate variables: x, y
+>
+> Propositional Function: x is a student at y {represented as P(x, y)}

+Propositional Function does not have truth value by it own

+propositional function becomes a proposition when it is filled with variables

+The set of all possible values is called the Domain, which denoted by U

+The statement P(x) is said to be the value of the propositional function P at x <br>(P(x) is only one case out of all possible results)